Particular/Workshop/exercises/04 - Integration with ITOps.md

 **2)** Go to properties on the `Divergent.Shipping.Data` project.
 Double check that it contains a post-build event with `copy /Y "$(TargetDir)$(ProjectName).dll" "$(SolutionDir)Divergent.ITOps\Providers\$(ProjectName).dll"`.
 This "deploys" the provider into a location that ITOps know about, avoiding the need for ITOps to reference any other service directly.

-**3)** Open up `ShipWithFedexCommandHandler.cs` in `Divergent.ItOps`.
+**3)** Open up `ShipWithFedexCommandHandler.cs` in `Divergent.ITOps`.
 This should now also take a constructor dependency on `IProvideShippingInfo`.
 This will be filled by dependency injection.
 Update the handler to use this new dependency to fetch the shipping information.
 Like this:
 ```
 public class ShipWithFedexCommandHandler : IHandleMessages<ShipWithFedexCommand>
 {